2a-stra/mxone-auth-code/README.md

-# Generate SIP-phones configuration files for MX-ONE
+# Generate SIP and analog phones configuration files for MX-ONE

 ## SIP Phone Registration and Configuration with MX-ONE PBX